gadget-inc/scorpion/README.md

 ### Meta Contributing

-Superpro should be structured to be easy to contribute to!
+Scorpion should be structured to be easy to contribute to!
 If there's something that isn't obvious, or is hard to get set up, we're not doing our jobs as a development team.
 Those hard things need to be systematically eliminated so that we maintain productivity.
 Investment in making contributing easy can be a lot of different things:

 - English explaining stuff in the README.md, folder specific READMEs, or big comment blocks.
 Commenting non-obvious code is a great idea.
 - Setup guides to explain how to get a local development environment going for a particular feature